 What is valuable in society and how shall we protect it?
 This report, written by David Bollier, draws upon three days of discussion by twenty thinkers and activists convened by the Commons Strategies Group.

 Michel Bauwens and Vasilis Niaros of the P2P Foundation explore how new value regimes - such as for example open and contributory value accounting practices - can represent a shift towards post-capitalist practices.
-What if the commons represent a new economy that is being born within the old?
-We invite you to learn more about this powerful societal shift documented in this report.

 The call for an economic valuation of nature, and in particular for limits on pollution and the destruction of nature, is linked to the demand for a more flexible implementation of environmental laws and regulations.
 The idea of “compensation instead of reduction” is intended to guarantee this flexibility.